-Are you excited to be a new homeowner?
+Are you happy to be a new homeowner?
 Well done!
-It’s exhilarating to own your home and not have to deal with a landlord.
-Still, homeownership comes with lots of new responsibilities.
-For one, you are now in charge of keeping the pipes and plumbing fixtures in good shape.
+It’s thrilling to own your home and not answer to a landlord.
+Still, homeownership includes lots of new responsibilities.
+For instance, you are now accountable for keeping the pipes and plumbing fixtures in good working order.

-The last thing you want is to be faced with a plumbing concern just after moving in, so it’s sensible to confirm everything is squared away before closing day.
-Check out these eight valuable plumbing tips every new homeowner should be aware of.
+The last thing you want is to deal with a plumbing issue immediately after moving in, so it’s wise to confirm everything is squared away before closing day.
+Consider these eight valuable plumbing tips every new homeowner should know.

-Once you find your dream home, it’s a good idea to get a professional plumbing inspection.
-This reveals underlying issues with the supply lines, fixtures, appliances and drains you may not have been aware of.
-Low water pressure or a slow toilet leak won't always be a deal-breaker, but it’s best to take care of these problems before you settle in.
+Once you pick out your dream home, it’s a good idea to get a professional plumbing inspection.
+This can uncover underlying issues with the supply lines, fixtures, appliances and drains you might not have been aware of.
+Poor water pressure or a slow toilet leak may not be a deal-breaker, but it’s best to resolve these problems before moving in.

-The pipes may freeze and burst if they’re exposed to cold temperatures.
-No new homeowner should have to deal with that, so take a look at all exposed pipes before you move in.
-If the pipes aren’t insulated, this low-cost upgrade is a valuable preventive measure for frozen and burst pipes.
+Your pipes may freeze and burst if they’re exposed to cold temperatures.
+No new homeowner wants to deal with that, so inspect all exposed pipes before moving in.
+If the pipes aren’t insulated, this inexpensive upgrade is a valuable preventive measure against frozen and burst pipes.

-Shutting off the water to your house can greatly reduce property damage if you have a major emergency like a burst pipe.
-But you must first know where the valve is found.
+Shutting off the water to your house can greatly reduce property damage if you have to deal with a major emergency like a burst pipe.
+But you must first know where the valve can be found.

-If your home has a basement or crawl space, the shutoff valve is most likely placed on a wall close to the front of the house.
+If the property has a basement or crawl space, the shutoff valve is most likely placed on a wall near the front of the house.
 If the building is on a slab foundation, check the garage or near the water heater.

 Still no luck?
-The shutoff valve is occasionally located in a utility box buried close to the street.
-Look for a round or rectangular metal cover close to the grass or sidewalk.
+The shutoff valve is occasionally located in a utility box buried near the street.
+Search for a round or rectangular metal cover close to the grass or sidewalk.
 It may be labeled “water meter” to help you find it.

 If you still can’t find the main water shutoff valve, call a plumber for help locating it before you have an emergency.